 This morning your ship drops anchor in Fernandina Beach on Amelia Island, Florida’s northernmost barrier island.
 After breakfast, we set off on an inspiring boat ride that takes you along salt marshes, wilderness beaches, and historic river banks; and learn about the fascinating history of Amelia Island and Cumberland Island.
 You'll also learn about the Port of Fernandina, why Amelia Island is called the Isle of Eight Flags, and the history of Fort Clinch before heading north into Georgia waters.
 You'll cruise the shores of Cumberland Island, hearing stories about the Carnegie, Rockefeller, and Kennedy families, as well as how the wild horses of Cumberland Island came to be.
 Your cruise back to Fernandina Beach will help you gain some working knowledge of the Kings Bay Nuclear Submarine Base and the local coast guard.

 Cruise to the Caribbean

-Relax with a day at sea: refresh, renew, and relish in your ship’s deluxe amenities.
-Perhaps you’ll join a morning workout class, or lounge by the pool.
+Relax with a day at sea: refresh, renew, and relish in your ship’s Deluxe amenities.
+Perhaps you’ll join a morning workout class, or lounge on the sun deck.
 You could enjoy a facial at the spa, meet friends in the lounge for a game of bridge, attend a lecture on the history of the Bahamas, or simply soak in the hot tub with the cocktail of the day — the choice is yours!

 Disembark the Ocean Explorer and get into island time in Nassau, the Bahamas